Discover the Northwest Stream Center

 A place to teach…and a place to learn.
 A place to discover…and a place to return to.
 The Northwest Stream Center is a place for young and old, individuals and businesses, schools and governments to work together to protect our streams and wetlands…and to improve the quality of all of our lives.

 Northwest Stream Center is located on a beautiful 20-acre site leased from Snohomish County Parks and Recreation in McCollum Park approximately 1/2 mile east of Interstate 5 between Seattle and Everett, WA.
 Two salmon streams flow on the grounds that are covered with complex wetland systems and pockets of upland old second growth forest.

 “This is a great location,” says AASF Director Tom Murdoch.
 “Here, we have all the ingredients necessary to teach people how to become stewards of their watersheds, and it is accessible to everyone along the I-5 corridor.”

 The NW Stream Center Master Plan calls for the following features:

 - Gate House

 - Solar Demonstration Project

 The Visitors Building is largely complete and the headquarters for Streamkeeper Academy.
-Thanks to 53 partners, the Trout Stream Exhibit construction is 99% complete.
-Except the Headwater Streams and Beaverworks Viewpoint additions, and the Secret Pond Rest, Amphibian Rest and Mother Nature’s Rest which need sponsors, the 1/2 mile-long Elevated Nature Trail is complete.
-We are working now on the Entry Trail and seeking a trail light system sponsor so that we can open to the public this fall.
+Thanks to 53 partners, the Trout Stream Exhibit construction is complete.
+Except the Headwater Streams and Beaverworks Viewpoint additions, and the Secret Pond Rest, Amphibian Rest and Mother Nature’s Rest which need sponsors, the 1/2 mile-long Elevated Nature Trail is also complete.
+Please check out our visitors page for hours and admission prices.

 Murdoch says, “To ensure that you have an enjoyable outdoor experience, numbers of Northwest Stream Center visitors will be limited to no more than 30 per half hour on a reservation basis.”